Error Handling with Error Code Objects #

 ERROR_PRI_EMERG | 7 | always logged, thrown |

-Having different error levels can be useful for test or debugging purposes when one can vary the throwing or logging level for a class of errors.
+Having different error levels can be useful for testing or debugging purposes when one can vary the throwing or logging level for a class of errors.

 A More Realistic Example #

-The blog article mentioned before shows the basic layout of a HTTP client program:
+A blog article by Andrzej Krzemieński discusses cascading cancellations when an error occurs.
+It shows the basic layout of a HTTP client program:

 Status get_data_from_server(HostName host)